oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/atomfeeds/create-flow/atomfeeds.md

 OR you can also track by clicking on ***Home***, ***Observability*** and ***Instances***

 ## Task 20: Congratulations
 Congratulations!
-You have invoked an integration from a web client using REST.
-On the Oracle Integration side, you've called a service, convert the response to JSON, and sent the data back to the web client.
+You have used HCL Cloud adapter to get the ATOM feeds and called FTP server to write the data into the File Server.

 You may now **proceed to the next lab**.